A Foodcentric Life

 • Garlic - Fresh cloves provide the best flavor.

-• Broth - Low-sodium chicken broth or for a vegetarian or vegan version, use vegetable broth.
+• Broth - Low-sodium chicken broth or vegetable broth.

 Please see the recipe card for measurements, sea salt, and either black pepper or white pepper (white pepper disappears).